Fliplet/fliplet-cli/docs/Data-integration-service.md

 fliplet-agent start sample.yml
 ```

+**Note: on Windows we do recommend using an absolute path to the config file to avoid errors when the file is loaded by the software.**

-Once you do so, the software will run and produce an output similar to the one below:
+Once you start the agent with the above command an output similar to the one below will be produced:

 ![sample](https://user-images.githubusercontent.com/574210/45174672-c12aeb80-b20b-11e8-806e-bda5f0e521b0.png)